BedrockStreaming/eslint-plugin-m6web-i18n/README.md

       "ignoreFiles": "**/*.spec.js",
       // If you have pluralization
       "pluralizedKeys": ["one", "other"],
-      // To control de cache TTL (defaults to 500ms) "translationsCacheTTL": 300
+      // TTL of the translations file caching (defaults to 500ms) "translationsCacheTTL": 300
     }
   }